Projective Integral Updates for High-Dimensional Variational Inference: Introduction

 \section{Introduction}

 Variational inference is an optimization-based approach to discover parameter domains that dominate the Bayesian posterior with origins in statistical physics \cite{Mezard1987,Parisi1988,Bishop2006,Hennig2011,Blei2017,Zhang2018}.
-One of the challenges with quantifying prediction uncertainty for high-dimensional models is how to reliably characterize model uncertainty as it evolves during training.
-For high-dimensional model classes, mean-field distributions provide a simple and scalable method to track a component of model uncertainty and thereby capture a useful contribution to uncertainty in predictions at a reduced computational cost \cite{Anderson1987,Opper1996}.
-In principle, optimizing the variational objective requires repeatedly integrating the log-likelihood of the training data as the variational distribution changes.
-Thus, having a quadrature framework to efficiently capture the primary contributions to the shape of a mean-field distribution, using only a handful of function evaluations, reduces the computational burden of optimization.
+One of the challenges of quantifying prediction uncertainty for high-dimensional models is how to reliably characterize model uncertainty as it evolves during training.
+For high-dimensional model classes, mean-field distributions provide a simple and scalable method for tracking a component of model uncertainty and thereby capturing a useful contribution to uncertainty in predictions at a reduced computational cost \cite{Anderson1987,Opper1996}.
+In principle, optimizing the variational objective requires repeatedly integrating the log-likelihood of the training data as the variational density changes.
+Therefore, this investigation began in pursuit of an efficient quadrature framework capable of capturing the primary contributions to the shape of mean-field densities from only a handful of function evaluations.
+To incorporate these integral approximations into more efficient variational updates, this work goes on to develop a fixed-point formulation of the variational objective using projective integral updates, which use the current variational density during optimization to compute loss expectations against certain basis functions.
+These expectations then inform the structure of the next variational density.

+The aim of this work is to improve the efficiency and generalizability of variational inference for high-dimensional model classes, and the fixed-point formulation of the variational objective provides an alternative analytic framework to calibrate and control model uncertainty during optimization.
+This framework can be applied if every log density from the family of feasible variational distributions can be written as a linear combination of functions from a given basis.
+For example, a basis for all univariate quadratic polynomials over the model parameters captures all Gaussian mean-field approximations and the projective integral updates recover quasi-Newton steps.
+However, since these updates act on averaged gradients and Hessian diagonals, this work first offers two efficient numerical quadratures for high-dimensional mean-field distributions.

+The first approach, stochastic blocked mean-field quadratures, may be useful for learning architectures that, based on the model's computational structure, allow us to identify key blocks of parameters that may contain important correlations.
+Blocked quadratures allow some correlations to be captured, while still remaining feasible for high-dimensional model classes.